 Not just good at eating, Yuanbao is also good at spying.
 It reports to Wuji what happened in the servants’ quarters.
-Wuji worries how Fuyao will get though the most difficult part of the competition.
+Wuji worries how Fuyao will get through the most difficult part of the competition.

 The next morning, Fuyao kneels outside Uncle Zhou’s room to say goodbye.
 She thanks him for taking care of her.
 Although he’s strict, she knows that he disciplines her to keep her out of trouble.
 To an orphan like her, he’s the only family she’s ever known.